Skip to main content

 Kate Valenti

-co-Chief Executive Officer
+Chief Executive Officer

-Kate Valenti leads the senior executive team and all aspects of corporate operations.
+Kate Valenti leads the senior executive team and all aspects of corporate operations at Unicon.
 Kate is responsible for the profitable execution of the firm's business strategy, balancing outstanding service to our clients, significant impact to learners, and enjoyable work experiences for our employees.
 Throughout her 20+ year career at Unicon, Kate has previously held key leadership roles including Chief Operating Officer and Senior Director of Integrations and Analytics.
 Previously, Kate worked at Cap Gemini Ernst & Young as a management consultant with a focus on enterprise application integration.
 Kate is passionate about the impact that well-designed and well-integrated technology can have on the learning experience.
 During her career in education, Kate has designed and developed integration strategies, programs, and technical services teams, and has delivered dozens of integrated solutions to the market.
 Kate has both participated in and facilitated industry panel conversations and holds the EDUCAUSE Review Author microcredential.